Roger Williams (organist): Professional life

 On 31 August 2010, he retired as Master of Chapel and Ceremonial Music to the University of Aberdeen.
 During his time in this role, he played at some 375 university graduation ceremonies, 1000 chapel services, and 1500 weddings.

 On 16 September 2010, Williams performed during the Papal Mass at Bellahouston Park, Glasgow, as part of Pope Benedict XI's tour of the United Kingdom.

 In 2016, he became organist of the Cathedral Church of St Machar, Aberdeen.

 Currently, Williams remains a visiting pianoforte and organ tutor to students at the University of Aberdeen and the North East of Scotland Music School.
-He continues to perform across Aberdeenshire, to direct ensembles including the Aberdeen Diocesan Choir and undertaking further academic research on the music collections of Scottish castles and country houses.
+He continues to perform across Aberdeenshire, directing ensembles and undertaking further academic research on the music collections of Scottish castles and country houses.